ghost-goblin/javascriptFundamentals/oopprinciples.md

 ### The Open/Closed Principle
 JavaScript modules should be open to extension but closed to modification.
 If you want to extend a modules behaviour, you don't need to modify the existing code.
+There is one easy test to follow, if you have to open up your JS module and make a modification in order to extend it, you have failed the test.

 ### The Liskov Substitution Principle